Mnshahawy/Spring-Boot-Code-Sharing/README.md

 # Code Sharing Platform Using Spring Framework

 This project is part of the Java Backend Developer track as offered on JetBrains Academy.
-The platform is intended to achieve the following objectives:

 **The following is the project description and objectives as seen on JetBrains Academy followed by test results from my implementations**